 In June 2014, the EU and Georgia signed an Association Agreement.

-According to the US Department of State, in 2014, Georgia moved "from a near-failed state in 2003 to a relatively well-functioning market economy ...[and]
-Through dramatic police and institutional reforms, the government has eradicated low-level corruption".
+By 2014, according to the US Department of State, Georgia moved "from a near-failed state in 2003 to a relatively well-functioning market economy".

-Gross primary enrolment ratio was high for the period of 2012–2014.
+Gross primary enrollment ratio was 117 percent for the period of 2012–2014, the 2nd highest in Europe after Sweden.

-Since 2014, Georgia–NATO relations are guided by the Substantial NATO–Georgia Package (SNGP), which includes the NATO–Georgia Joint Training and Evaluation Centre and facilitation of multi-national and regional military drills.
+Since 2014, Georgia–NATO relations are guided by the Substantial NATO–Georgia Package (SNGP), including the NATO–Georgia Joint Training and Evaluation Centre.

-Since 2014, unemployment in Georgia has been gradually decreasing each year.
+Since 2014, unemployment has been gradually decreasing each year but remained in double digits and worsened during the COVID-19 pandemic.

-In 2015, Georgia ranked number 60 overall in the World Economic Forum's Network Readiness Index (NRI).
+Georgia ranked number 60 in the 2015 Network Readiness Index.

 In 2015, Georgia's imports and exports account for 50% and 21% of GDP respectively.
 Georgia's main imports are vehicles, ores, fossil fuels and pharmaceuticals.
 Main exports are ores, ferro-alloys, vehicles, wines, mineral waters and fertilizers.